Students vandalised vehicle, blocked officials: Ambedkar University justifies suspensions amid protests

 "The original suspension was due to a press statement that distorted facts and attempted to give a political colour to a sensitive issue," Singh said.

-The Students' Federation of India (SFI), which is leading the protest, denied the charges and called the administration's actions "arbitrary and repressive."
-In a statement, the student body accused the university of "silencing dissent" and claimed that female students were "manhandled, groped, and assaulted" by security guards and police.
+In a statement, the SFI accused the university of "silencing dissent" and claimed that female students were "manhandled, groped, and assaulted" by security guards and police.

+The SFI further rejected the allegations of vandalism and violence and claimed the incident of bullying was not isolated.

+They claimed that the administration's previous "inactivity" in cases of physical assault and harassment had led students to raise their concerns with the press.

 "The university is open to dialogue but cannot condone intimidation or violence in the name of protest," said a senior administrative official.

 The AUD administration has stood firm on its decision, even as SFI vowed to continue protests until all eight suspensions are revoked.
-PTI MHS RT RT
+PTI MHS SLB RT